cazyw/shakespeare-quotes/README.md

 To do:

 * refactor/modularise the API into more of an MVC structure
-* refactor the front-end to use view templates rather than React
+* refactor the front-end React pages
 * allow users to delete and modify tags and quotes
 * include tag suggestions and link tags so they become search terms
 * further testing esp unit testing